HVAC License Nevada: How to Become an HVAC Contractor in Nevada

 Most states require training and licensure before you can legally design, install, repair, and maintain heating, ventilation, and air conditioning systems.
 As today’s HVAC technology becomes increasingly complex, and we place more emphasis on energy efficiency and reducing pollution, HVACR systems need retrofitting, upgrading, or replacement to remain compliant.
 Learning this essential trade takes years, but once you complete the necessary training, your skills will be in high demand in the home services and construction industry.

 » Want to grow your HVAC business?
 Click here to get a demo.

-According to the U.S. Bureau of Labor Statistics (BLS), there are 380,400 heating, air conditioning, and refrigeration mechanics and installers nationwide, and 2,100 work in Nevada.
-The BLS predicts employment to grow 5% by 2030 nationwide, adding 19,000 of these skilled workers to the ranks.
-That growth rate is expected to be much higher in Nevada — projected at 28%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+According to the U.S. Bureau of Labor Statistics (BLS), there are 394,100 heating, air conditioning, and refrigeration mechanics and installers nationwide and 2,100 work in Nevada.
+The BLS predicts employment to grow 5% from 2021 to 2031 nationwide, adding more than 20,000 of these skilled workers to the ranks.
+That growth rate is expected to be much higher in Nevada — projected at 21%, according to CareerOneStop, the U.S. Department of Labor’s job search website.

 Licensing requirements for HVAC workers and technicians vary widely from state to state.
 Read on to learn more about becoming an HVAC tech in the Silver State.

 License Requirements for HVAC Professionals in Nevada

 Is a state license required to perform HVAC work in Nevada?
 The state of Nevada does not require licenses for HVAC technicians, installers, or apprentices, but does require a Nevada contractor's license for HVAC contractors or contractors performing HVAC-related work.
 The Nevada State Contractors Board (NSCB) issues contractor licenses, including HVAC contractor licenses, and governs contractor licensing.